 And a final comment about The Sleeping Beauty?

-> English National Ballet’s The Sleeping Beauty comes to Milton Keynes Theatre 17th – 20th October 2012.
+English National Ballet’s The Sleeping Beauty is at Milton Keynes Theatre from 17 to 20 October 2012.

-I penned a preview of The Sleeping Beauty for the Milton Keynes Citizen GO! leisure supplement:
+Following my chat with Tamara, I wrote a preview for the Milton Keynes Citizen’s GO! leisure supplement.